Warren Wells

 Warren Wells (November 14, 1942 – December 27, 2018) was an American professional football player who was a wide receiver for five seasons in the National Football League (NFL) and American Football League (AFL).
 He played with the Detroit Lions and Oakland Raiders.
 He had success with the Raiders with two 1,000-yard seasons and All-Star and Pro Bowl appearances, but saw his career end because of legal troubles.

 Early life

 Wells grew up in Beaumont, Texas, where he attended Hebert High School; he was one of 16 pro footballers honored with the keys to the city in 1971.
-He attended Texas Southern University until 1964 when he was taken in the 12th round of the 1964 NFL draft by the Detroit Lions.
+He attended Texas Southern University until 1964 when he was taken 160th overall in the 12th round of the 1964 NFL draft by the Detroit Lions.